dgurnari/covid_19_Oxford_database/README.md

 <indicators.csv> must be a csv file with (at least) a column named "code"
-elements of this column must be valid indicator codes that can be found at https://data.worldbank.org/indicator?tab=all additional columns can be used to describe the indicators but are not read by the script
+elements of this column must be valid indicator codes that can be found at https://data.worldbank.org/indicator?tab=all additional columns can be used to describe the indicators but are not read by the script.

+the same code is available in the jupiter notebook wb_data_fetcher.ipynb

 ## <indicators.csv> example